Dede Byrne: Career

 In 2009, after returning from Afghanistan, Byrne retired from the U.S. Army at the rank of Colonel.
 She professed her final vows as a nun two years later.
 In February 2022, she successfully assisted an Afghan family in evacuating from Afghanistan, after they became targets of the Taliban following the 2021 takeover of the country.

 On the Fourth of July, 2019, Byrne was praised by President Donald Trump, who thanked her for her lifetime of service.
 On August 26, 2020, she spoke at the Republican National Convention and described Trump as "the most pro-life president this nation has ever had, defending life at all stages."
-She later stated that she decided to appear at the Republican National Convention after being distraught by seeing Sr. Simone Campbell and Rev. James Martin speak at the 2020 Democratic National Convention.
+She later stated that she decided to appear at the RNC after being distraught by seeing Sr Simone Campbell and Fr James Martin speak at the 2020 Democratic National Convention.
 In March 2021, she co-signed a letter condemning "abortion-tainted" COVID-19 vaccines.
 In April, she called on the anti-abortion movement to be "battle ready" as "soldiers for Christ" in the fight against abortion.

 On March 9, 2022, Byrne with the Thomas More Society filed a lawsuit against Muriel Bowser, LaQuandra Nesbitt, and the District of Columbia for denying her a religious exemption to its COVID-19 vaccination mandate for health care workers.
 In August 2021, the district had begun requiring vaccination for health care workers, including exemptions for medical or religious reasons.
 Byrne's application for exemption was denied and decided to file the lawsuit on the basis of the Religious Freedom Restoration Act, after the city suspended her medical license for remaining unvaccinated.
 On March 11, Washington officials notified Byrne that her medical license was restored and would remain active until September 2022.
 On March 15, Byrne received a letter from Bowser, notifying her that she was granted a religious exemption to the COVID-19 vaccine, allowing her to resume her work as a surgeon and physician until 2023.

 In 2025, Byrne praised the appointment of Robert F. Kennedy Jr. as the U.S. Secretary of Health and Human Services.